 Pros

-• Tutors are language professionals, so they know how to tailor their lessons to your specific needs.
+• The tutors are language professionals who know how to tailor their lessons to your specific needs.
 This is especially helpful if you need to improve your skills for a particular reason, such as preparing for an exam or job interview.

-• Not only that, but tutors are vetted by the site so you know you’re getting a quality teacher.
+• Tutors are vetted by the site, so you know you’re getting a quality teacher.
 LanguaTalk is especially selective about the tutors it adds to its directory—it only accepts about 10% of applications.

 • Tutors write a bio and create a video introducing themselves and their specializations; this gives you a feel for their teaching style and personality before booking.
 Students also get a free credit to use for a trial lesson, so you don’t have to commit to a tutor blindly.